Poking (martial arts)

+A poke or prod is a blow using the tips of one or more fingers.

 Sports

-In sporting events, a losing fighter will sometimes break the rules, and poke someone in the eye leading to the fight be ended as "no decision," thus preventing them from taking a loss.
+In sporting events, a losing fighter will sometimes break the rules and poke someone in the eye, leading to the fight being ruled "no decision," thus preventing the poker from taking a loss.
 Some events try to prevent eye poking by having fighters wear gloves with webbing over the fingers.

-Self defense
+Self-defense

 In a street fight situation, when one's opponent may be trying to inflict serious harm, martial arts expert Kelly McCann advises that the eyes should be a "persistent primary target".
 An eye poke needs little power to be effective, and it can stop even highly determined attackers.
 If the hand is kept at an approximately 45° angle to the opponent's face during the strike, there is less risk of hurting ones fingers, and even if they do not connect with the eye, the palm can impact on the opponent's face.

 Comedy

 The eye poke was a signature move in the slapstick antics of the comedy and vaudeville act The Three Stooges, who mastered the technique.
 In reality, the Stooges poked each other on the eyebrows to avoid actual injury.
 The form of attack was well known among children who watched the show.